 Personal and medical insurance,

 Airport transfers.
-(We can arrange collection from Malaga or Granada airport for an additional cost of 45 Euros per person each way.
-The collection time should be no earlier than 10am, and the return transfer on the day of departure would get into Malaga on earlier than 10am.)
+We can arrange a shared transfer from Malaga airport for the cost of 45 Euros per person each way.
+The collection time should be no later than 4 pm on the day of arrival.
+The transfer on the day of departure will return you to Malaga airport for 10 am.

 Book Your Place on the La Poqueira Short Break

 Joining El Marquesado Trail In June.
 Fantastic ride in the mountains wih breathtaking views all week.
 Riding up to almost 3000 meters.
 Absolutely stunning 🙂 Such well trained and beautiful horses.
 Nice accommodations along the way as well as the food.
 A real pleasure to ride with Dallas and her brother.
 Highly recommended!
 Looking so much forward to my next trail

 Just back from another perfect week with Dallas and her wonderful horses.
 This is the second time my mum and I have come to Bubion (first time for the La Alpujarra Ride and this time for El Marquesado) and it couldn’t have been better.
 Beautifully schooled horses; delicious food and brilliant hotels; fantastic company and the most spectacular scenery in the world, and what a way to see it!
 For anyone thinking about a riding holiday, an absolute must!
 Thank you dallas, Mordecai and Jeanette, and not forgetting your beautiful horses.
 We will be back!